IT’S a story so lavish, so audacious, and so reckless it would make Roman emperors blush.

 “The bureaucracy puts a lot of importance on whether it receives the support of an important person, like the prime minister.”

 If all you need is the approval of one person, any restrictions that are in place can be easily bypassed.
-In somewhere like Malaysia where the prime minister, and the ministers below him, still have a lot of authority, this can be easily done.
+In somewhere like Malaysia where the prime minister, and the ministers below him, still hold uncheckable authority, this can easily be achieved.

 Bala holds it in contrast to system-based governments in the UK and the US where parliamentary or congressional committees scrutinise large proposals to make sure the agreed objectives are being met.